bockph/DISN-Presentation/blogpost.md

 ## Introduction
 some apetizing here

-## What is 3D shape reconstruction about
+## How can a 3D shape be represented and what other approaches exist so far.
 Using 2D images for a 3D shape reconstruction is a trending topic in the Research of the last  years.
 However, while there are already several promising approaches out there, scientists where not able to decide on a gold standard concerning the representation of the 3D shape yet.

 In general, 3D representations can be divided into: